-TCM: Buying a truck and camper, flying back and forth form Australia, and traveling are all considerable investments.
+TCM: Buying a truck and camper, flying back and forth from Australia, and traveling are all considerable investments.
 What brings you back to the United States, Canada, and Mexico?

 I thought about shipping the Four Wheel Camper to Europe or South America, but we’re going to keep it in North America for the foreseeable future.

-TCM: For someone form the United States or Canada that wants to explore Australia in a truck camper, would a similar approach make sense?
+TCM: For someone from the United States or Canada that wants to explore Australia in a truck camper, would a similar approach make sense?

 Ron: I have presented on that subject at Overland Expo.
 If you’re going to Australia for less than two months, it’s more economical to hire (rent) a vehicle.
 If you’re going to stay longer, it makes sense to either ship your own vehicle, or buy a rig there.

 If you ship a rig to Australia, your rig will be quarantined for several weeks.
 Australia is very strict on vehicles entering the country.
 The vehicle could be fumigated for a cost of $700 USD.
 I once helped a German couple who had a vehicle impounded for a month.
 There are always issues with vehicles coming into Australia.

 Apart from that, your vehicle can only stay in Australia for 12 months.
 You can only stay in Australia for 6 months.
 You could fly to New Zealand for a week and return for another 6 months, but your vehicle must leave the country in 12 months.

 My recommendation is to purchase a vehicle and then sell it after your trip.
 The best place to find a vehicle is carsales.com.au.
 You’ll find vehicles of every sort on that website.

 Above: Big Bend National Park along River Road, Texas

 TCM: Do you plan your travels, or make it up as you go?